-Teaching will be in the form of lectures followed by questions from students that will be discussed in class to further their subject understanding.
+Teaching will be in the form of lectures followed by questions from students that will reveal what is difficult for them to understand.

-A general class discussion will address the question as to whether we are alone in the universe and I hope we can discuss this topic together.
+The only topic suitable for a general class discussion is the question as to whether we are alone in the universe and I hope we can discuss this topic together.

-I make no promise as it depends on the weather, but propose to make an evening visit to the Institute of Astronomy to use their 16 inch telescope to look at objects in the sky.
+I make no promise as it depends on the weather, but propose to make an evening visit to the Institute of Astronomy to use their 16-inch telescope to look at objects in the sky.

-As a result of the course, within the constraints of the time available, students should be able to:
+As a result of the course, within the constraints of the time available, students should be able to have a:

-Have a deeper and better understanding of the night sky.
-Have a deeper understanding of the origin of everything they see around them.
-Have a broader perspective of ourselves, our civilisation and our Earth, within the context of our Universe.
+- 1. Deeper and better understanding of the night sky. - 2.
+Deeper understanding of the origin of everything they see around them. - 3.
+Broader perspective of ourselves, our civilisation and our Earth, within the context of our Universe.